ethyca/fides/docs/fides/docs/getting-started/privacy_requests.md

 ```

-## Decrypt access request results
+### Decrypt your results

-If you specified an encryption key, we encrypted the access result data using your key and an internally-generated `nonce` with an AES
-256 algorithm in GCM mode.
-The return value is a 12-byte nonce plus the encrypted data that is all b64encoded together.
+If you specified an encryption key, Fides encrypted the result data using your key and an internally-generated `nonce` with an AES 256 algorithm in GCM mode.
+The return value is a 12-byte nonce plus the encrypted data that is b64 encoded together.

 ```
 +------------------+-------------------+